anonymity365/RealNet/README.md

 ```

 ## Training
- We adopt the training set in [CNNSpot](https://github.com/peterwang512/CNNDetection).In order to save computational resources, you can generate Noise-Sensitive Real Repressentation(NSRR) in advance before training.To train the model in the paper, run this command:
+ We adopt the training set in [CNNSpot](https://github.com/peterwang512/CNNDetection).
+In order to save computational resources, you can generate Noise-Sensitive Real Repressentation(NSRR) in advance before training.
+To train the model in the paper, run this command:

  ```train
 python Real_Pattern_Extractor/get_NSRR_train.py --input_dir ./TESTset/Train